 Algorithm 2 Insertion Shuffling Algorithm

+'''

 Definition:

-$\cdot N$: number of threads in bandwidth-sensitive cluster
+\cdot N: number of threads in bandwidth-sensitive cluster

-\cdot threads [N]: array of bandwidth-sensitive threads:
+\cdot threads[N]: array of bandwidth-sensitive threads;

 we define a thread's rank as its position in the array

-$(N^{th}$ position occupied by highest ranked thread)
+(N^{th} position occupied by highest ranked thread)

-\cdot incSort(i, j): sort subarray threads[ij] in inc. niceness
+\cdot incSort(i,j): sort subarray threads[i..j] in inc. niceness

-decSort(i, i); sort subarray threads $[i, i]$ in dec. niceness
+\cdot decSort(i,j): sort subarray threads[i..j] in dec. niceness

 Initialization: (beginning of quantum)

-incSort(1 N) //nicest thread is highest ranked
+incSort(1,N) //nicest thread is highest ranked

-Shuffling: (throughout quantum)
+\textbf{Shuffling:} \ (throughout \ quantum)

-while true do
+\overline{\text{while } true} \text{ do}

 //each iteration occurs every ShuffleInterval

-for $i = N$ to 1 do
+for i = N to 1 do

-$\frac{1}{100} \frac{1}{100} \frac{1}$

-aecsori(i, N)
+decSort(i, N)

+end for

 //each iteration occurs every ShuffleInterval

-for $i = 1$ to N do
+for i = 1 to N do

 incSort(1,i)

 end for

+end while

+'''

 tures a thread's propensity to cause interference and its susceptibility to interference.
 A thread with high rowbuffer locality is likely to make consecutive accesses to a small number of banks and cause them to be congested.
 Under such circumstances, another thread with high bank-level parallelism becomes vulnerable to memory interference since it is subject to transient high loads at any of the many banks it is concurrently accessing.
 Hence, a thread with high bank-level parallelism is fragile (more likely to be interfered by others), whereas one with high row-buffer locality is hostile (more likely to cause interference to others), as we have empirically demonstrated in Section 2.4.
-We define a thread's niceness to increase with the relative fragility of a thread and to decrease with its relative hostility.
-Within the bandwidthsensitive cluster, if $thread_i$ has the b_i^{th} highest bank-level parallelism and the r_i^{th} highest row-buffer locality, we formally define its niceness as follows: $Niceness_i \equiv b_i - r_i$ end while
+We define a thread's niceness to increase with the relative hostility.
+Within the bandwidth-sensitive cluster, if thread_i has the b_i^{th} highest bank-level parallelism and the r_i^{th} highest row-buffer locality, we formally define its niceness as follows: $Niceness_i \equiv b_i - r_i$